shrutijain-20/Bike-Sales-Dashboard-on-Excel/README.md

 &nbsp;

-The dashboard above is the final result Do checkout my entire work by downloading the .xlsx file.
+The dashboard above is the final result.
+Do checkout my entire work by downloading the .xlsx file.
 I'll appreciate your feedback :)

 Also, If you want to give this exercise a try, here's the link to the [dataset](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx).